History of William Wilberforce: Champion of British Slavery Abolition

 “God Almighty has set before me two great objects, the suppression of the slave trade and the reformation of manners [morals].”

 Though he continued to be plagued by poor health that kept him bedridden for weeks at a time, he attended to his causes.
-All his life, he suffered chronic ill health, including a crooked spine, poor eyesight, and stomach problems.
+All his life, he suffered chronic ill health that included a crooked spine, poor eyesight, and stomach problems.
 He wrote:

 “So enormous, so dreadful, so irremediable did the [slave] trade’s wickedness appear that my own mind was completely made up for abolition.
 Let the consequences be what they would: I from this time determined that I would never rest until I had effected its abolition.”